Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 A few telltale indications can be used to diagnose food aggression in dogs, and they are broken down into three levels of dangerousness: mild, moderate, and severe.

-Verbal cues are the most reliable indicators of a less severe form of food aggression in dogs.
+Verbal cues are the most reliable indicators of less severe food aggression in dogs.
 Your dog might growl at you when you get too close to their food while eating.
-It is also possible for them to raise their hackles or display their teeth as a form of warning.
+It is also possible for them to raise their hackles or display their teeth as a warning.

 When a person or another dog approaches a dog with moderate food aggression, the dog may snap or lunge at the approaching person or dog.